 6 (crazy?) ways to become more efficient as a developer

 Why should you read this article?
-I've built a SaaS all by myself and needed time for tasks other than programming, so I needed to become efficient.
+For close to two years I've built Archbee all by myself and needed time for tasks other than programming, so I needed to become efficient.

 I know a thing or two about developer productivity.